FireChickenProductivity/Talon-Voice-EquatIO-Commands/README.md

 floor: floor function

+(compose or composed or composition) [with or of] or small circle [shape]: function composition symbol

+asymp or order [of] [magnitude]: order of magnitude symbol

+equilibrium or balance: equilibrium symbol

 square root or root or square root of: square root symbol

 plus or minus: plus or minus symbol